C-Chafik/rainfall/bonus1/walkthrough.md

 Our buffer start at 0xbffff6c4.

-And we know the variable we want to overwrite is at $esp + 0x3c
+And we know the variable we wanna to overwrite is at $esp + 0x3c

 Simple math :